ssardina-research/sarl-prolog-cap/README.md

 # SARL Capacity for Prolog Knowledge Bases

 This project provides a Prolog knowledge-base capacity for SARL agents and two skills for it using [SWI Prolog](http://www.swi-prolog.org/).

-The Prolog capacity/skill can be used as belief representation for agents, as a replacement of Java data-structures.
-This yields much more succinct and declarative agent systems.
+The Prolog capacity/skills can be used as _belief representation and reasoning_ system for agents, as a replacement of Java data-structures.
+Doing so generally yields much more succinct and declarative agent systems.

 The package provides: